bhargaviii-15/Python_Diwali_Sales_Analysis/README.md

 - Seasonal or geographic trends uncovered (for example, certain cities showing stronger sales growth).
 - Suggestions for business strategy based on the data (e.g., stock allocation, targeted promotions).

-*(Feel free to expand this section with more detailed bullet points or charts from your notebook.)*

 ## 🎮 How to Run the Notebook
 1. Clone the repository:
    ```bash